 Coconut chutney Sentient Style

-Coconut is a source of natural, healthy fibre.
-The whole coconut can be used for many different dishes.
+Coconut is a source of natural, healthy fiber.
+They use the whole coconut for many different dishes.
 South Indian coconut chutney for masala or plain dosa, idli is easy and quick.
-Blend all the ingredients or crush it in granite stone not always possible but taste much better.
-How chutney is made traditionally in South India.
-Fresh curry leaves, chana dal roasted, the pulp of tamarind or paste, roasted cumin seeds, grated fresh ginger, black mustard seeds.
+Blend all the ingredients or crush it in granite stone not always possible, but it tastes much better how chutney is made traditionally in South India.
+Fresh curry leaves, chana dal roasted, roasted cumin seeds, grated fresh ginger, black mustard seeds.

 - 1 coconut with skin

-You can serve this with pancakes or dosa as called in India.
-Chutney goes well with salads as well.
+You can serve this with pancakes or dosa.